Cray-HPE/hms-test/README.md

 cray-hms-test-development-6677f586dc-vp46b                        2/2     Running                 0          54m
 ```

-1. To run the smoke tests which will invoke a simple http response code checker, trigger the `entrypoint` script with the `smoke` argument from within the pod.
+1. To run the example smoke tests which will invoke a simple http response code checker, trigger the `entrypoint` script with the `smoke` argument from within the pod.
 2. Pass in the `example_smoke.json` file with `-f` option
 3. Pass in the overloaded URL with `-u`